jagossel/archiso-multiprofile/README.md

 The provided examples target UEFI systems using GPT.
 Ensure an EFI System Partition (FAT32) is created and mounted at `/boot/efi` for GRUB + `efibootmgr` to work as shown.
 Legacy BIOS installs may require different steps.

-### Profile Names
-Profile names are completely arbitrary.
-There are no defined set of profiles names to use.
-The profiles names used in the original `config.json` file use `pc` and `vm`.
-This is not required, any profile name can be used.

 ## Build Process
 The process to make an ISO image is defined in `Makefile`.
 To start the